ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Supplier Item/endpoint_get_supplier_item_source_relationship.md

 # GET Supplier Item Source Relationship
 /supplieritems/&lt;GUID&gt;/sourcing/&lt;GUID&gt;

-Returns a  single  objects for a supplier item with a given GUID.
+Returns a  single Source Relationship objects for a supplier item with a given GUID.

 The source relationship GUID in the response is identical to the source relationship GUID for GET items/&lt;GUID&gt;/sourcing.